ritchiewilson/rawscripts/docs/source/code.rst

 Get the Libraries Used
 ----------------------

-The sofware needs the closure libraray, the closure compiler, js-min (for css compiling) and a handfull of others.
+The sofware needs the closure libraray, the closure compiler, and a handfull of others.

 For ease of use, There is a script that will grab all these and put them in the right places.::